 The National Institute on Drug Abuse (NIDA) notes that recent studies have discovered that the abuse of opioid painkillers, tobacco, and marijuana during pregnancy can double or triple the risk of stillbirth.

-Some drugs like alcohol, barbiturates, benzodiazepines, and even caffeine may lead to some withdrawal syndromes in children after birth, with symptoms like those of neonatal abstinence syndrome (NAS).
+Some drugs like alcohol, barbiturates, benzodiazepines, and even caffeine may lead to some withdrawal syndromes in children after birth, with symptoms like neonatal abstinence syndrome (NAS).
 About 5 percent of women abuse at least one addictive substance during their pregnancy.

 Any nutrients a woman takes in during pregnancy cross the placenta or through the umbilical cord to the baby.
 This includes food, oxygen, water, and intoxicating substances like alcohol, nicotine, opioids, prescription sedatives, and illicit drugs like marijuana or cocaine.